Boris Johnson says U.K. will submit concrete Brexit proposals | CBC News

 U.K. set to leave EU on Oct.
 31

-British Prime Minister Boris Johnson said Tuesday that "this is the moment when the rubber hits the road," as his government prepared at last to make firm proposals for a new divorce deal with the European Union.
+U.K. Prime Minister Boris Johnson said Tuesday "this is the moment when the rubber hits the road," as his government prepared at last to make firm proposals for a new divorce deal with the European Union.

 The U.K. plans to send them to Brussels within days of the governing Conservative Party conference ending in Manchester, northern England, on Wednesday.
 Johnson said details would be disclosed "very soon."

-Johnson says Britain will leave the EU on the scheduled Oct.
+Johnson said the U.K. will leave the EU on the scheduled Oct.
 31 date, with or without a deal on the terms.
-An agreement between the EU and his predecessor, Theresa May, was rejected three times by the U.K. Parliament, largely because of opposition to the "backstop," an insurance policy designed to ensure there is no return to customs posts or other infrastructure on the Irish border.
+An agreement between the EU and his predecessor, Theresa May, was rejected three times by Parliament, largely because of opposition to the "backstop," an insurance policy designed to ensure there is no return to customs posts or other infrastructure on the Irish border.

 An open border underpins both the local economy and Northern Ireland's peace process.